Bianco, rosso e Verdone

-Bianco, rosso e Verdone (Note: Literally translating to "White, red and Verdone", Verdone replacing verde ("green") as a pun on the Italian flag.) is a 1981 Italian comedy film directed and starred by Carlo Verdone, playing three characters.
+Bianco, rosso e Verdone (Note: Literally translating to "White, red and Verdone", Verdone replacing verde ("green") as a pun on the Italian flag.) is a 1981 Italian comedy film co-written, directed and starring Carlo Verdone.

-It was produced by Sergio Leone, soundtrack composed by Ennio Morricone and guest starred by Mario Brega, all formerly scored in the Dollars trilogy and Spaghetti Western movies in the 1960s.
+It was produced by Sergio Leone, soundtrack composed by Ennio Morricone and co-starred by Mario Brega, all formerly scored in the Dollars trilogy and Spaghetti Western movies in the 1960s.